Remember how proud I was about our trip being practically free? I’m so adorably naive sometimes.

 So Super Shuttle it is.
 We get a bit of a discount thanks to AAA, but it’ll still be just under $30 each way.

 As I discussed in an earlier post, the Chase rewards we used cover the base cost and taxes, but no fees.
 As best I can estimate, that’ll run us $89.
 And we may still get the $69 GPS option.

-Unless I keep with the Barclay’s card for a bit longer, we’ll only be able to redeem $50 against the cost.
+Unless I keep concentrating our purchases on the Barclay’s card, we’ll only be able to redeem $50 against the cost.
 Even then, we’d have to get the GPS option to boost the charge on the card to over $100 to be able to apply the credit.
 So we’d be applying a $50 credit by getting a $69 option.

 That said, if we end up getting the GPS regardless, it’ll at least almost pay for the whole thing.

 The Barclay’s card will cover $725 of the $735 total Seattle hotel cost.
 (You can only redeem in increments of $25 or we’d be set for the whole cost.)

 But once we move down toward Tacoma, we’ll be using Chase rewards to pay.
 Those don’t cover anything other than the basic room rate.
 As best I can figure, we’re looking at $50ish in taxes/fees.